 The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

-- The care and rescue of animals that ultimately live at the Detroit Zoo.
-Their stories help to enhance conservation knowledge and action by the more than 1.4 million people who visit the Zoo each year.
-Many animals at the Zoo are also part of critical assurance populations to guard against extinction
+- The care and rescue of animals that ultimately live at the Detroit Zoo and Belle Isle Nature Center.
+Their stories help to enhance conservation knowledge and action by the more than 1.6 million people who visit these facilities each year.
+Many animals under our care are also part of critical assurance populations to guard against extinction

 - Numerous field research and conservation projects with amphibians, reptiles, birds, mammals and butterflies to study and conserve wild populations

-- Support of other conservation organizations in the field as well as related education initiatives at and outside the Zoo
+- Support of other conservation organizations in the field as well as related Detroit Zoological Society education initiatives

 - Response to environmental emergencies where our specially trained staff rescue and rehabilitate wildlife affected by disasters such as oil spills